josephwright/josephwright.github.io/_posts/2009-10-11-working-with-dtx-files.md

 # Editing dtx files

 As with any TeX source, you don't have to have a special editor to work with dtx files, but it can be helpful.
 Many people say that [Emacs](http://www.gnu.org/software/emacs/) (using [AUC-TeX](http://www.gnu.org/software/auctex/)) has the best dtx editing mode of all: I've only tried it briefly, but the AUC-TeX homepage has the details.
 On Windows, [WinEdt](http://www.winedt.com/) has a pretty strong [DTX Submode](http://www.winedt.org/Config/modes/DTX.php) which does similar things.
-As I mainly use [TeXworks](https://tug.org/texworks), I've made a few modifications to get something similar to those two ‘leaders’: at the moment I use the following settings for syntax highlighting:
+As I mainly use [TeXworks](https://tug.org/texworks), I've made a few modifications to get something similar to those two 'leaders': at the moment I use the following settings for syntax highlighting:

 ```
 [LaTeX DTX]